Recruitment to appoint New FFICM Final Examiners is now closed as of 22 June 2023.

 A CV is not required.

 Diversity, equality and inclusion is an integral part of our culture at FICM so it is important to us that this is reflected in our recruitment practices.
 We strongly encourage applications from individuals from all ages, races, genders, sexual orientations, ethnicities and perspectives to ensure we maintain an inclusive culture that encourages, supports and celebrates our differences.

 Applicants shall be assessed against the FFICM Examiner Person Specification.
 Throughout an examiner's term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
 The JD and PS for examiners can be found on related downloads and in Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations.

 After the closing date for applications the Executive team will compile a long-list of applicants who meet the essential criteria as set out in PS.
 Applicants rejected at this stage shall be informed in writing of the reasons and, if appropriate, shall be invited to re-apply when they become eligible.

 Full details of the selection process can be found in Section 4 of the FFICM Examination (Appointment of New Examiners) Regulations.

 FFICM Examiners are expected to complete a term of 10 years Examinership and commit at least 10 days per academic year and have approval from their Trust to achieve this.

 New examiners shall initially be appointed for a probationary period of 1 year (including a minimum of two examinations).

 No examiner shall take up their appointment until they have successfully completed a period of training approved by the BFICM.
-Compulsory training for newly appointed FFICM Examiners is scheduled to take place in September 2021.
-Exact date(s) to be confirmed.
+Compulsory training for newly appointed FFICM Examiners is scheduled to take place online on Wednesday 13 September 2023.